 The only accurate way to determine CU is by simulation, since each measurement technique previously discussed is not without its limitations.
-When we designed our FluxScale reference design fixtures, we simulated the entire fixture in a ray tracing simulation tool which uses Monte Carlo calculation methods and ray data from LED manufacturers to calculate the light output of a 3D model of the light, accounting for all of the materials in the product, each LED, operating and drive conditions, and geometry of the fixture.
+When manufacturers design lights, they often simulate lights with ray tracing simulation tools which use Monte Carlo calculation methods and ray data from LED manufacturers to calculate the light output of a 3D model of the light, accounting for all of the materials in the product, each LED, operating and drive conditions, and geometry of the fixture.

 Calculating CU from a simulation is simple; first calculate the entire light output of the fixture, then measure the output incident on various sized planes at different distances from the fixture.
 The ratio of these values is representative of the percentage of light that hits a plane of a certain size at a certain distance.
 As you will see, increasing the distance of the plane from the fixture results in a lower coefficient.
-Shown below are CU values for FluxScale 600TL on a 5x5 foot plane at three distances.
-Adding the reflector significantly increases the CU.
+Shown below are CU values for an LED top light on a 5x5 foot plane at three distances.
+Adding a reflector significantly increases the CU.

 It is important to understand that the light that does not fall on the canopy directly under the fixture is not always wasted.
 With efficient CEA facility design practices, this light can be reflected off highly reflective walls or will fall on canopy area adjacent to the fixture, depending on the design of the lighting array.